-The areas of special flood hazard have been identified by FEMA or the FIA in a scientific and engineering report entitled "Flood Insurance Study for Contra Costa County, Unincorporated Areas," dated July 16, 1987, with an accompanying FIRM and Flood Boundary and Floodway Map of same date and all subsequent amendments and/or revisions, which study and maps are hereby adopted by reference and declared to be a part of this ordinance.
-That Flood Insurance Study and the accompanying maps are on file with the City of Oakley at 3633 Main Street, Oakley, CA 94561.
-The Flood Insurance Study describes the minimum area of applicability of this ordinance and may be supplemented by studies for other areas that allow implementation of this ordinance, and that are recommended by the Floodplain Administrator.
-Within the areas of special flood hazard identified in the Flood Insurance Study, accompanying maps and supplemental studies, one foot of freeboard is required.
+SFHAs have been identified by FEMA or the FIA in a scientific and engineering report entitled "Flood Insurance Study for Contra Costa County, California and Incorporated Areas," dated September 30, 2015 with an accompanying FIRM and Flood Boundary and Floodway Map.
+All subsequent amendments to and/or revisions of the study and maps are hereby adopted by reference and declared to be a part of this chapter.
+That FIS and the accompanying maps are on file with the City of Oakley at 3633 Main Street, Oakley, CA 94561.
+The FIS describes the minimum area of applicability of this chapter and may be supplemented by studies for other areas that allow implementation of this chapter, and that are recommended by the Floodplain Administrator.
+Within the SFHA identified in the FIS, accompanying maps, and supplemental studies, one foot of freeboard is required.